alvaroarol/dna-analyser/README.md

 #Changelog

+13/07/2016
+- Added possibility to save results to an html file
+- Bundled the js files in a separate folder and renamed dna-analyser.js to main.js to avoid confusions

 11/07/2016
 - Changed the "Options" menu to be on the same main page instead of opening a new window/tab